k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/12_batch_sync_commands.md

 This command returns execution information and statistics for a given bid on each node in the execution:
 - Name, the Node ID.
 - %Completed, percentage of executions run on each node.
-- Ent/sec, average entities executed per seconds (pace).
+- Ent/sec, average entities executed per seconds (pace - counting the average on the last 100 sec).

 Note that all other fields are self-explanatory.